 Lina Khan

-Lina Khan is a legal scholar and former chair of the U.S. Federal Trade Commission whose AI significance comes from placing generative AI inside antitrust, consumer protection, cloud infrastructure, data, and platform-power debates.
-Her FTC tenure treated AI not only as a technical frontier, but as a market structure problem that could be captured by incumbent firms.
+Lina Khan is a Columbia Law School professor, antitrust scholar, and former chair of the U.S. Federal Trade Commission whose AI significance comes from placing generative AI inside antitrust, consumer protection, cloud infrastructure, data, and platform-power debates.
+Her FTC tenure treated AI not only as a technical frontier, but as a market-structure problem that could be shaped by incumbent firms, strategic partnerships, and control of essential inputs.

 Snapshot

-- Known for: former FTC chair, antitrust scholar, author of Amazon's Antitrust Paradox, Big Tech critic, and public competition-policy figure in the generative-AI era.
+- Known for: former FTC chair, author of Amazon's Antitrust Paradox, Big Tech critic, antimonopoly scholar, and public competition-policy figure in the generative-AI era.

 - AI relevance: cloud concentration, AI partnerships, data access, model claims, consumer deception, algorithmic discrimination, surveillance, deepfakes, and the danger that incumbent platforms can control the AI stack before open competition develops.